rondlite/reaction-docs/website/versioned_docs/version-v1.7.0/plugin-complete-10.md

 ## Next Steps

-If you want to get even further into Reaction Commerce there are some additional tutorials that cover specific topics.
+If you want to get even further into Demand Cluster there are some additional tutorials that cover specific topics.

 ## Scenario 1: Payment Provider Plugin